-The refrigerator can operate on 120V or on LP gas (requires 12V to light).
+Depending on the type, refrigerators can operate on 120V, 12V or LP gas (requires 12V to light).
 The RV must be level to operate properly.
 The refrigerator will operate most efficiently when:

 - 1. The RV is level. - 2.
 It is allowed 4 hours to cool prior to putting items in it. - 3.
 The items are already cold or frozen before putting them in the refrigerator.